 The first gospel is very popular, especially in the wealthy democracies.
 It is as follows:

 The Lord Jesus came to meet every need of man.
 He came to make us happy, to enable us to be successful in every area of life.
 Through Him we can be healed, gain wisdom, receive power to do as we wish.
 The Christians are the children of the King and deserve every blessing, every happiness and joy imaginable.
 The world is ours and through the Lord we can possess it—now!

-All suffering, all frustration, all denial of what the individual desires, is of Satan, it is taught.
-Through the Lord Jesus we can escape pain, and gain our desires, thus leading a "fulfilled life."
+All suffering, all frustration, all denial of what the individual desires, is of Satan.
+Through the Lord Jesus we can escape pain, and gain our desires, thus leading a “fulfilled life.”
 The people of the world will see how blessed and prosperous we are and desire to know our Lord.

 It is a positive presentation of Jesus.
 It appears that a person would be foolish not to accept what God is offering.
 We receive all that heart could wish in this world and then go to live in a mansion in the ages to come.

 The second gospel is not popular, especially in the wealthy democracies.
 It is as follows:

 The Lord Jesus was a Man of sorrows and acquainted with grief.
 He was cast out by His own people and despised by the world.
 He was a “root out of a dry ground,” having no beauty that anyone would desire Him.